Part 3 — Fire & Forget: Creating a Smart Homing Missile for your Unity Game Project!

 I know I struggled a bit working through this last bit of code.
 Just go through it a few times, and it will begin to make some sense.
-You look at the tags, store them into an array, then cycle through the array computing the distance between the missile and each object in the array.
+You look at the tags, store them in an array, then cycle through the array computing the distance between the missile and each object in the array.
 The closest object wins the prize and gets destroyed first.
 Sounds much simpler this way :)

 So now that we have identified the nearest Enemy, what do we do?
 We get the missile to home in on the target, that’s what we do!

 We start by storing the difference between the nearest Enemy and the missile’s Rigidbody2D position into a variable of type Vector2 named “direction”.
 You use (Vector2) to cast _closestEnemy.transform.position Vector3 into a Vector2.
 This tells us the direction from our missile to our target, the direction in which we need to turn to face the Enemy ship.